After-Hours Property Management Answering Service

 Route a dispatch or callback path

-Calls iando.ai can answer, route, or recover
+Calls iando.ai can answer, escalate, or recover

 These conversations are the highest-leverage starting point because they connect directly to revenue, schedule protection, or staff capacity.

-Odor, water, and bathroom-impact calls
+Odor, water, appliance, and bathroom-impact calls

-No-heat, no-cool, and comfort calls
+No-heat, no-cool, lockout, and can-wait calls

 Owner and vendor update pressure